nas256/ece3400_team13/team_contract.md

 Team Participation:

 Strategies to ensure cooperation and equal distribution of tasks: Everyone should inform the group or team leader if they need help.
 If someone is doing a difficult task one week, we will try to lighten up the load for the next week.
-The team leader will review the surveys from the meetings as one factor to ensuring equal distribution of work.
+The team leader will review the surveys from the meetings as one factor to help ensure equal distribution of work.

-Strategies for encouraging/including ideas from all team members (team maintenance): Everyone will get a chance to talk to the whole group during the team meeting.
+Strategies for encouraging/including ideas from all team members (team maintenance): We will start our meetings withopens and status updates from everyone.
+Additionally, it is the team leader's responsibilty to monitor the conversation and make sure everyone is getting a chance to talk to the whole group during the team meeting.

 Strategies for keeping on task (task maintenance): We will use a Google sheet to keep track of everyone's task assignments and their progress and post a viewing link on the website.